Lehre und Forschung

 The grounds for assessment are a good ability to develop and conduct high-quality research, and teaching skills.
 The main criterion for a postdoctoral fellowship is research expertise.
 In all other respects, the assessment will be based on the requirements specified for the post.
 As documentation for the assessment of qualifications, applicants are to submit a project plan of the research they intend to carry out during their appointment.
 Only applicants whose research plan and previous work could strengthen the research environment will be considered for the position of postdoc.

-Specific qualifications are, in order of priority:
+Desired qualifications in order of priority are:

-Demonstrated ability to cooperate with others.
+Demonstrated ability to cooperate with others

 The application must include: